zlatnaspirala/vuletube/README.md

 #### Creator: Nikola Lukic 2020 - Visual Code editor used
 #### Version "Ecstacy of gold"

+#### maximumroulette.com:3000 is unstable at the moment.

+Switch to the master branch .
+Dev wip removing guidata and implementing new menu filters drop....
+0.3.1
 ## Clone project command:

 ```js